Why do we fight with our spouse?

 Remember, being happy isn’t all about adding positives for better results, it’s also about nullifying the negatives wherever possible on the life road.

-Life doesn’t come with traffic signs, it’s a freeway without any speed limit, traffic lights and signals, we have to make those traffic signals ourselves.
+Life doesn’t come with traffic signs and exits, it’s a freeway without any speed limit, traffic lights and signals, we have to make those all of them ourselves.

-First we must be happy ourselves and we have to make happiness a mutual thing.
+First we must be happy ourselves and we have to make happiness a mutual thing with others.

 Mutual happiness teaches us mutual reliance, what matters most to our happiness is the strength of our connections to family and close friends.